caizefeng/BayesianOpt4dftu/README.md

         - Default: `"iteration": 50`

     - **`report_optimum_interval`**:
-        - Description: Sets the interval (in iterations) at which the optimal Hubbard U value is calculated and logged.
+        - Description: Sets the interval (in iterations) at which the optimal Hubbard U values are calculated and logged.
         - Default: `"report_optimum_interval": 10`